 All aged care homes are required to keep your information private under state, territory and Commonwealth legislation.
-You can expect the information you provide in the forms will be treated sensitively by the aged care home.
+You can expect the information you provide to an aged care home will be treated sensitively.

 If you want to access your personal information, you can contact your aged care home at any time.
 By law, aged care homes are required to manage your information according to certain standards.
 Under both the Aged Care Act 1997 and the Privacy Act 1988, you are entitled to access the information that the aged care home collects from you.
 There are severe penalties, including imprisonment, for people who misuse personal information.